 In addition to the above tips on how to reheat a whole rotisserie chicken, Churchill also recommends having a meat thermometer handy to make sure the full chicken is heated thoroughly and consistently.

 If waiting for the oven to heat up is not an option, then knowing how to reheat a store-bought rotisserie chicken in the microwave, slow cooker, or stovetop is a must.

 While not the best way to reheat rotisserie chicken pieces, Churchill says using a microwave is OK in a pinch.
-That said, he recommends only reheating chicken pieces vs. the whole chicken at one time.
+That said, he recommends only reheating chicken pieces instead of the whole chicken.
 Below is his method for how to reheat a rotisserie chicken in the microwave.

 - Separate the piece (or pieces) of chicken that you’re going to warm up and make sure there are no bones (which heat faster and can dry out the chicken).